Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Maths & Physical Sciences

-Dr Wilson's research is mainly concerned with theoretical modelling of the flow of non-Newtonian fluids such as polymeric materials and particle suspensions.
+Professor Wilson's research is mainly concerned with theoretical modelling of the flow of non-Newtonian fluids such as polymeric materials and particle suspensions.
 Fluids containing long polymer molecules behave very differently from ordinary (Newtonian) fluids.
 Under flow, the molecules become stretched and this can give rise to surprising flow behaviour, and can produce undesirable instabilities in industrial processes.
-Dr Wilson's current research in this area includes analytical and numerical investigation of flow instabilities in simple flows; and simulation of complex flows.
+Professor Wilson's current research in this area includes analytical and numerical investigation of flow instabilities in simple flows; and simulation of complex flows.
 She is also interested in shear-banding in entangled systems, a phenomenon in which a single fluid forms regions having quite different properties during shearing flows.

 |01-SEP-2009||Reader||Mathematics||UCL, United Kingdom|

 |04-NOV-1998 – 30-SEP-2000||Postdoctoral Researcher||Chemical Engineering||University of Colorado at Boulder, United States|

 |2004||FHEA||Fellowship of the Higher Education Academy – Education||Higher Education Academy|

 |2002||PGCLTHE||Postgraduate Certificate in Learning and Teaching in Higher Education – Education||University of Leeds|

 |1994||MA Cantab||MA Cantab – Mathematics||University of Cambridge|